KRI Ki Hajar Dewantara

 KRI Ki Hajar Dewantara (364) is a Dewantara-class training corvette of Indonesian Navy that was built in SFR Yugoslavia.
 The ship was built in 1980 and was decommissioned in 2019.
-She is planned to be preserved as museum ship.

 Design and description

 Ki Hajar Dewantara has a length of 96.7 m, a beam of 11.2 m, with a draught of 4.8 m and her displacement is 2050 LT at full load.
 The ship was powered by combined diesel or gas propulsion, consisted of a Rolls-Royce Marine Olympus TM3B gas turbine with sustained power output of 24,525 hp, and two MTU 16V 956TB92 diesel engines with sustained power output of 11,070 hp-metric, distributed in two shafts.
 She was also equipped with controllable pitch propeller.
 Her maximum speed are 26 kn with gas turbine and 20 kn with diesels.
 The ship had a range of 4000 NM while cruising at 18 kn, or 1150 NM at 25 kn.

 The ship has a complement of 89 personnel, with the addition of 14 instructors and 100 cadets for training purpose.
 She was armed with two MM38 Exocet missile launchers with 4 missiles, one Bofors 57 mm L/70 Mk 1 naval gun, and two 20 mm Rheinmetall Mk 20 Rh-202 autocannons in single mount.
 Later in her service, the Navy mounted Mistral surface-to-air missile to bolster the ship's air defense.
 The ship also armed with two 533 mm torpedo tubes for SUT torpedoes, a GM 101/41 depth charge projector, and two twin-tubed 128 mm flare launchers.
 Ki Hajar Dewantara has helipad in her stern and able to carry a helicopter.
 She also able to carry two LCVPs.
 As a training ship, she has classroom and additional bridge, navigation room, radio room, and accommodations.